tsps40642/Statistics_in_Data_Science/README.md

 # Statistics_in_Data_Science

 ## Overview
-This is a notebook to introduce statistical methods for data science.
+This is a notebook of introducing statistical methods for data science.
 I focus on introducing hypothesis, assumptions, and coding for each of the statiscal tests.
 We will go step by step to look deeper into statistics for data analysis.